R-Anurag/Flappy-Bird-Game/README.md

 - Tap `UP arrow-key` to flap.
 - Avoid the pipes like a pro.
+- Bird Currency!
+Gather these shiny treasures as you flap through the skies
 - Celebrate each successful flap with a victory dance! 💃 (not mandatory lol)

 ## Features

-- Graphics are alright 🏙.
 - Catchy soundtrack (our bird is a singer ୧⍤⃝🎙 💐)
+- They are like **F.R.I.E.N.D.S.** (As your coin stash grows, new birds keep joining the your feathery flock—each with its own quirks and flapping style.
+They all await your majesty`s command!)
-- Revival 🩹 (the silly bird can fly into the pipes three times with a life getting over on each BEFORE IT TAKES ITS LAST FLAP ⚰️).
+- Revival 🩹 (the silly bird can fly into the pipes thrice with a life getting over each time BEFORE IT FINALLY TAKES ITS LAST FLAP ⚰️).
 - Global leaderboard 🏆 (because every bird wants to be famous).
+- Graphics are alright 🏙 (was primarily my own decision.
+Our bird is anything but demanding!
+Maybe it was a cow in its past life but hey, not that we are gonna know for sure lol).
 ## Contributing

 Feeling chirpy?
 Contribute to our nest!
 Report bugs, suggest new designs, or share your best flap strategies. 🐦🔍